 Why should I get involved with the PCCDS-LN?

-To participate in an ongoing collaboration around the identification of key patient-centered outcomes research findings and their dissemination into point of care clinical decision support systems, ultimately improving patient care.
+To participate in an ongoing collaboration around the identification of key research findings and their dissemination into point of care clinical decision support systems, ultimately improving patient care.
 This work will position care providers for the transition to value based payments (MACRA) and better ensure that we are engaged in delivering more medical care that works effectively and less care that does not.

 What is PCCDS-LN.org?